-Course Code/Title: PHOT 3931 Videography: Advanced Techniques Academic Dean: Jared Peters Requisites: PHOT 3930 Nominal/Scheduled Hours: 180/90 Credits: 6
+Course Code/Title: PHOT 3938 Videography: Production 2 Academic Dean: Anna Mathis Requisites: PHOT 3933 Nominal/Scheduled Hours: 180/90 Credits: 6

-In this course, students will learn to apply the advanced techniques of video production to aspects of the production cycle, from pre-production, production and post production.
-The course is designed to provide opportunities to collaborate with others and for students to explore the potential of video editing and post production software for specialized applications.
+In this course, students will learn to apply the advanced techniques of video production to aspects of the production cycle, from pre-production, production and post-production.
+The course is designed to provide opportunities to collaborate with others and for students to explore the potential of video editing and post-production software for specialized applications.
 Students will participate in various commercial and artistic project types from documentary, interview, short films and advertisements, and experimental film.
-In addition, students learn to refine and improve their scripts and storyboards to improve your production processes and storytelling.
+In addition, students learn to refine and improve their scripts and storyboards to improve their production processes and storytelling.